 In Year One you’ll examine issues like competitive markets, and uncover the reasons why some markets fail.
 In Year Two you’ll expand on your existing knowledge, with further use of complex microeconomic models, such as monopoly and oligopoly.

-- Individuals, Firms, Markets and Market Failure
+- Introduction to Markets and Market Failure

 How Will I Be Taught and Assessed?